themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 The UCCS Framework is realized through a set of core JavaScript classes that manage SCNSV4-IDs, Organization, protocols and sub-system execution.

-SCNSV4-ID treats information as spatially organized; a domain-agnostic spatial addressing system rather than line-bound.
+SCNSV4-ID treats code as spatially organizedm, a domain-agnostic spatial addressing system rather than line-bound.

 Logical & spatial relationships between Information blocks & there associated SCNSV4-ID's ensuring automation of context.